Lejo1/Heat-Plume-Prediction/README.md

 - the prepared data for this example run can be found at [Models and prepared data](https://doi.org/10.18419/darus-4518)

 ## Generating prepared dataset with multiple heat pumps:
+- This allows for the generation of datasets where a single heat plume is predicted in the presence of other already existing heatplumes
 - you need the model in models_1hp_dir (paths.yaml) and the dataset in default_raw_dir (paths.yaml)
 - the prepared dataset of the raw dataset is saved in datasets_prepared_domain_dir (paths.yaml)
 - execute